 For confined space applications, a tripod and winch system is used as both the tie-off point and connection device.
 It is used in conjunction with a full-body harness to lower and raise workers into tanks or manholes.
 Make sure that the tripod system you choose is designed for your application.
 Never use a material handling device for personnel use unless it is specifically designed to do so.

-Ladder systems are lifelines attached directly to a fixed ladder.
+Ladder lifeline systems protect workers wearing personal fall protection equipment from falls when climbing fixed ladders.
 The systems consist of a cable or channel, with a grabbing device attached for a connection point.

 - Tie-off point